Bloc/jottly-checkpoints/07-Finishing-HTML.md

 + </div>
 ```

 On the left side of the footer, we'll include navigation links.
-Be sure to wrap the text inside the `li` tags with anchor tags (`a`).
+Be sure to wrap the text inside the list item tags with anchor tags.
 Anchor tags tells the browser that these will be links, even if we're not linking to anything yet.

 ```html(index.html)
 <!-- Call to Action